Frequently Asked Questions

 The University’s room pick process is a seniority-based lottery system through which current students renew and elect their University housing and room assignments for the following academic year.
 Room picks are held in the spring semester and students are first allowed to participate in the room pick process during the spring of their first year, when they renew and elect the housing and room assignments that they will enjoy during their sophomore year.
 Students may also elect to submit an application to float for a single when renewing housing for the following year or semester.
 Students are first allowed to float for a single during the spring of their first year, when they select their room assignment for their sophomore year.

 Students requesting housing accommodations should note that each hall has a limited number of single rooms.
 Singles are in high demand, and are typically reserved for seniors who have chosen to live on-campus, and at times may be available to other upper class students based on seniority.

 The University recognizes the importance of providing reasonable accommodations in its residential life policies and practices where necessary for students with disabilities to use and enjoy the University’s residence halls.
 Learn more about the Housing Accommodations Process through Sara Bea Disability Services here.

 What if I have allergies or a medical condition that may affect my living situation?

-Students who have a disability or allergies that may affect their living situation should contact the Sara Bea Disability Services Center at (574) 631-7157.
+Students who have a disability or allergies that may affect their living situation should contact Sara Bea Disability Services at (574) 631-7157.
 A request including medical documentation must be submitted to be considered for a housing accommodation.
 To ensure adequate time to process requests, students should submit supporting documentation by the deadline stated on their particular housing application.
 After the deadline, requests can only be fulfilled if space becomes available.